 Interdenominational Service of Praise and Worship

-The interdenominational service is comprised of students from various Protestant denominational backgrounds.
-We meet weekly on Sunday evenings at 4:30 p.m. in McCooey Chapel.
-We enjoy a time of Praise and Worship and the reading and hearing of the Word preached.
-We have an informal fellowship time immediately following the worship service.
-The Sacrament of Communion is administered on the first Sunday of every month.
+The interdenominational service is led by Holy Cross students from various Protestant denominational backgrounds and the chaplain to Protestant Ministries, Sam Lovett.
+This service happens each Sunday at 4:30pm in McCooey Chapel, (check the worship calendar for the latest schedule information).
+We enjoy a time of Praise and Worship and the reading and hearing of the Word preached, followed by an informal time of fellowship immediately following the service.

-Several times during the fall semester, worship assistant training is offered for those who would like to minister during the worship service.
-Upon completing the training, leaders are invited to read Scriptures, offer prayers, or help serve Communion during our weekly Sunday service.
+Several times during the year, worship assistant training is offered for those who would like to minister during the worship service.
+Trained lay ministers are invited to read Scriptures, offer prayers, or help serve Communion during our Sunday service.

 Praise and Worship Team

 Do you love to sing?
-The Praise and Worship Team would love for you to join us!
-We meet weekly for rehearsal and minister in song each Sunday.
+We’ve got a place for you?
+The Praise and Worship Team meets weekly for rehearsal and sings in worship each Sunday.

-The fellowship/social events coordinator welcomes your assistance in planning the monthly birthday celebrations and one to two community outings per semester.
+The fellowship/social events coordinator plans monthly birthday celebrations and community outings.

-The community gathers together four times per year to enjoy one another's company, typically twice in the fall and twice in the spring.
-Past events have included attending a play, roller skating, fellowshipping with an area college group, movie and game nights and bowling.
-If you would like to participate or assist in the planning, please contact Rev. Coakley for more information.
+The more we look, the more we see God and the intricacy of creation in all things.
+In this spirit, the interdenominational community gathers in various places to enjoy one another's company.
+Past events have included attending a play, fellowshipping with an area college group, movie night, and bowling.
+If you would like to participate or assist in the planning, please contact Sam Lovett.